Pool of Siloam and Lyrebird Dell Circuit Walk

 Gordon Falls Lookout

-The views from the Gordon Falls Lookout of the Jamison Valley are amazing.
-The Gordon Falls waterfall is also visible, but you typically won’t see much water dropping into the valley.
+The views from Gordon Falls Lookout over the Jamison Valley are excellent.
+The Gordon Falls waterfall is also visible, though you typically won’t see much water dropping into the valley.

-A bit further down the road is the access trail to Elysian Rock, which offers similar views but from a different angle.
+A bit further down the road is the access trail to Elysian Rock, which offers similar views from a different angle.
+Elysian Rock features two sandstone viewing platforms connected by the historic Buttenshaw Bridge, an attraction in its own right!

 More Blue Mountains: